The Whaler’s Lantern

 Pyrolysis was founded in 2012 as a metal band, and has walked past folk punk to eventually settle down at acoustic folk.
 With this, the band shows that energy is not just in volume; while the electric guitar has been traded for bouzouki and the drum kit for bodhrán, their songs are as energetic as ever before, and at least as danceable.

-Since being founded, Pyrolysis has released four records: Remedy for the Night (2013), On Mountains High I Stand (2015), Edges of the Day (2017), and Daylight is Fading (2019), Alotsle (2020), and The Whaler’s Lantern (2022) .
+Since being founded, Pyrolysis has released six records: Remedy for the Night (2013), On Mountains High I Stand (2015), Edges of the Day (2017), Daylight is Fading (2019), Alotsle (2020), and The Whaler’s Lantern (2022) .
 The transition between different musical styles and the growth of the individual musicians is evident between records.
 By arranging and performing for Echoes (2018) for the artist Elvya and the EP Islands (2016) for singer-song writer Lisette Lowe, they show that adjusting to the musical style of other musicians is well within their capabilities.

 Pyrolysis has been known in the Dutch fantasy folk scene for several years, and has played at several large festivals, such as Castlefest, Elfia, Medieval Winschoten, and has been nominated for multiple coveted awards within the scene (Best Live Act NL/BE – 2016, Best Album – 2017 with Edges of the Day, Best Music Video – 2019 with ‘Never Fade’).
 They are now slowly but steadily spreading out to other parts of Europe, appearing ever more on festivals in Germany and the United Kingdom.
 Digitally, they’ve set foot on the shores of the United States of Amerika, across the ocean.